MemeLabs/url-extract/README.md

 Accept-Encoding: gzip, deflate, br
 ```

-## Limitations
+## Limitations & Heuristics

-This will only find URLs (in particular `m3u8` ones) that will be loaded without any user interaction.
-Media that is only played e.g. on-click will not be found.
+This approach will only find URLs (in particular `m3u8` ones) that will be loaded without any user interaction.
+Media that is only played e.g. on-click will not (generally) be found.

+The autoplay-policy `no-user-gesture-required` allows some sites to auto play media without user-interaction.

+Furthermore, we try to click elements with ids and classes that "look like" media players to start playing media that will not auto play.
+Check `headless_browser.go` for more information.

+These heuristics are currently limited by sites that embed media players inside iframes.